Sometimes being in the same place for too long can get boring. This is when it’s important to get out and see the sights!

 Take a break at the Timpanogos Cave National Monument.
 Or, if you want to stretch your legs, hike to the majestic caves.
 The views along the trail are stunning, and the caves are full of beautiful formations.

 As you drive along the Alpine Loop, you’ll come across the Uinta National Forest.
-It is known for the variety of outdoor activities both in the winter and summer months.
+It is known for its variety of outdoor activities both in the winter and summer months.

 After you leave the Uinta National Forest, you will come across Empire Pass.
 The breathtaking views are worth a look, so make sure to get your camera ready.